serg-yalosovetsky/certbot-dns-admtools/README.rst

 Docker
 ------

-In order to create a docker container with a certbot-dns-ispconfig installation, create an empty directory with the following ``Dockerfile``:
+In order to create a docker container with a certbot-dns-admtools installation, create an empty directory with the following ``Dockerfile``:

 .. code-block:: docker

     FROM certbot/certbot
-    RUN pip install certbot-dns-ispconfig
+    RUN pip install certbot-dns-admtools

 Proceed to build the image::

-    docker build -t certbot/dns-ispconfig .
+    docker build -t certbot/dns-admtools .

 Once that's finished, the application can be run as follows::